 Turmeric has been linked to a wealth of health benefits.
 Last year, for example, Medical News Today reported on a study suggesting that turmeric could help to treat pancreatic cancer, while other research claims the popular spice may help to treat stroke and Alzheimer’s disease.

 It is turmeric’s abundance of a compound called curcumin that makes it so special.
 Studies have shown that curcumin is an antioxidant, meaning that it can protect our cells against damage caused by free radicals.
-It also has strong anti-inflammatory properties.
+It also has